renovatebot/renovate/docs/usage/upgrade-best-practices.md

 #### Extends `helpers:pinGitHubActionDigests`

-The [GitHub Docs, using third-party actions](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-third-party-actions) recommend that you pin GitHub Actions to a full-length commit SHA.
+The [GitHub Docs, using third-party actions](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-third-party-actions) recommend that you pin third-party GitHub Actions to a full-length commit SHA.

-We agree with GitHub, and go further, because we recommend pinning _all_ Actions.
+We recommend pinning _all_ Actions.

-The `helpers:pinGitHubActionDigests` preset pins all GitHub Actions.
+That's why the `helpers:pinGitHubActionDigests` preset pins all GitHub Actions.

 #### Extends `:pinDevDependencies`